Is My Landlord Responsible For Damage to My Property?

 water leak home

-If you live in a rental, you may not realize that should your belongings be damaged or stolen, not only is your landlord not necessarily liable, but you may be on the hook.
+If you live in a rental, you may not realize that if your belongings are damaged or stolen, not only is your landlord not necessarily liable, but you may also be on the hook.

 Life is unpredictable, and all kinds of scenarios can occur unexpectedly.

-If you don’t have renters insurance, any belongings damaged by a fire or someone who gets a serious injury in your apartment will be your responsibility.
+If you don’t have renters insurance, any belongings damaged by a fire or someone who gets a severe injury in your apartment will be your responsibility.

 What Is and Is Not Covered by the Landlord?